Leenhazaimeh/reading-notes-3/301/Read-04.md

 - Use a regex literal consisting of a pattern enclosed between slashes: let re = /a+b+c/;
 Calling the constructor function of the RegExp object: let re = new RegExp ('a+b+c');
 In JavaScript regular expressions are used with the RegExp methods:

-- test()- Executes a search for a match in a string.
-It returns an array of information or null on a mismatch
-- exec() - Tests for a match in a string.
-It returns true or false They are also used with the String methods:

-- match() - Returns an array containing all of the matches, including capturing groups, or null if no match is found.
-- match all () - Returns an iterator containing all of the matches, including capturing groups.
-- replace() Executes a search for a match in a string, and replaces the matched substring with a replacement substring.
-- search() - Tests for a match in a string.
-It returns the index of the match, or -1 if the search fails.
-- split() - Uses a regular expression or a fixed string to break a string into an array of substrings.